Certifications and Registrations

 US FDA: According to US Food and Drug Administration classification rules, the OnePacs system is a 'Medical Image Communication Device', or a class I medical device.
 OnePacs satisfies the requirements of the FDA for manufacturers of Class I devices, including Establishment Registration, Device Listing, U.S. Agent and Quality Systems (QS) regulation (21 CFR Part 820).

-As the OnePacs Workstation and Study Retriever software packages are heavily multi-threaded, at least four processor cores are recommended, and hyperthreading is useful.
+As the OnePacs Workstation and Study Retriever software packages are heavily multi-threaded, performance will benefit from the presence of multiple cores.

 Anti-Virus: It is recommended to exclude the OnePacs working directory (C:\Program Files\onepacs by default) from your anti-virus scans.